TrappedIonRice/Open-Quantum-system-simulation/README.md

 Example 4c: Simulate the time evolution of excitation transfer at different dissipation gammawith multi cores parallel coumputation

 Example 5a: Compute basic quantities of the anharmonic coupling terms

+Example 5b: Compute ordinary frame phonon evolution for a anharmonic simulator of 3 ions, considering both tilt and rock mode for 2 vibrational directions

+Example 5c: Compute ordinary frame phonon evolution for a anharmonic simulator of 3 ions, only considering coupled modes